 The roll-back function does not prevent fingers or other parts of the body getting pinched against the window frame.
 Risk of accident.

-Convenience opening and closing
+Convenience opening/closing

-Use the convenience opening/closing function to easily open/close all the windows from the outside windows have reached the required position.
+Use the convenience opening/closing function to easily open/close all the windows and the sliding/tilting sunroof\ from the outside.

 Convenience open function